 Upkeepr uses industry best practices to secure your information.
 With the combination of security techniques that we use, it’s highly unlikely that anyone could hack your information.
 Here are some of the techniques we employ.

 Upkeepr stores all system and user data, yours included, in state-of-the-art databases that encrypt the data at rest.
 This means that if someone were to get physical access to a server or a backup at a hosting facility, they couldn’t access any meaningful information.
-Moreover, the credentials we use to securely access the databases are stored in a “key vault”, where those values are kept encrypted, too.
+Moreover, the credentials our own API uses to securely access the databases are not stored in the code, but rather in a “key vault” where those values are kept encrypted, too.
+So, even in the unlikely event that our code was compromised, your data wouldn’t be.